astrojuggler/BAcode/README.md

 Those values represent the points explored during the random walk in the parameters space.

-HOW TO RUN THE PROGRAM: ./mcLog fileName.txt fileName.txt is the file downloaded from SED generator (see the example file S50014813.txt)
+HOW TO RUN THE PROGRAM: ./mcLog fileName.txt where fileName.txt is the file downloaded from SED generator (see the example file S50014813.txt)

 -> ss.h defines the functions needed to compute the spectrum of the Shakura-Sunyaev model.